 Trust me on the double frying!
 The first time the wings come out, they'll be crisp, and very light in color.
 The second time, they'll be richer in color, and OH SO CRUNCHY.

-What to serve with the Miso Chicken Wings
+What to serve with the Asian Chicken Wings

 Alright, so, these miso glazed chicken wings are kind of perfect as-is.
 BUT- if you love you some sauce, feel free to dip them into some ranch or blue cheese.
 I've got a great tangy Greek Yogurt Ranch Dip that would work well!